Mutation testing: Overview

-Tests can be created to verify the correctness of the implementation of a given software system, but the creation of tests still poses the question whether the tests are correct and sufficiently cover the requirements that have originated the implementation.
+Tests can be created to verify the correctness of the implementation of a given software system, but the creation of tests still poses the question of whether the tests are correct and sufficiently cover the requirements associated with the implementation.
 (This technological problem is itself an instance of a deeper philosophical problem named "Quis custodiet ipsos custodes?" ["Who will guard the guards?"].)

-The idea behind mutation testing is that if a mutant is introduced, this normally causes a bug in the program's functionality which the tests should find.
-This way, the tests are tested.
-If a mutant is not detected by the test suite, this typically indicates that the test suite is unable to locate the faults represented by the mutant, but it can also indicate that the mutation introduces no faults, that is, the mutation is a valid change that does not affect functionality.
+The idea behind mutation testing is that the program being tested works as intended, so if a mutant is introduced and functionality changes this means a bug is introduced, which the tests should then find.
+In this way, the tests are tested.
+If a mutant is not detected by the test suite, this typically indicates that the test suite is unable to locate the faults represented by the mutant, but it can also indicate that the mutation introduces no faults.
+That is, the mutation is a valid change, one that either produces a desired result or one that does not affect functionality.
 One (common) way a mutant can be valid is that the code that has been changed is "dead code" that is never executed.

 For mutation testing to function at scale, a large number of mutants are usually introduced, leading to the compilation and execution of an extremely large number of copies of the program.
 This problem of the expense of mutation testing had reduced its practical use as a method of software testing.
-However, the increased use of object oriented programming languages and unit testing frameworks has led to the creation of mutation testing tools that test individual portions of an application.
+However, the increased use of object-oriented programming languages and unit testing frameworks has led to the creation of mutation testing tools that test individual portions of an application.